 ROI = 1600%

-(Notice the very conservative time provision for the PR person’s role.
+(Notice the very conservative amount of time provided for the PR person’s role.
 The actual cost would have been much less.)

 A hefty return, indeed!

-Other similar situations can be calculated by using a little thought, especially in surveying the end audience on the extent to which their actions/behavior resulted from the PR activity:
+Other similar situations can be calculated by using a little thought, especially in surveying the end audience on the extent to which they acted in response to the PR activity: